saravana31082001/encanto-website/README.md

 ### Common Issues

 **CORS Errors**: If you see CORS errors in the console, the backend needs to allow requests from your frontend domain.
+The backend CORS policy must include your origin.

-**Session Issues**: If authentication fails, check that the session-key is being properly stored and sent with requests.
+**Session Issues**: If authentication fails, check that:
+- The session-key is being stored in localStorage after login
+- The session-key header is included in all API requests
+- The backend session hasn't expired
+- Clear localStorage and try logging in again

-**API Connection**: The app will show connection test results in the console on startup.
+**API Connection**: The app automatically tests `/test-db-connection` on startup.
+Check browser console for connection test results.

 **Build Issues**: Ensure you're using Node.js 18+ and npm 8+ for optimal compatibility.

+**Profile Updates**: If profile updates fail:
+- Check that the user has a valid session-key
+- Verify the backend endpoints match the frontend constants
+- Check browser console for detailed error messages from the API
+- GlobalToast will show user-friendly error messages

+**SignalR Connection**: If real-time updates aren't working:
+- Ensure the backend SignalR hub is running at `/notificationhub`
+- Check that the session-key is being sent with SignalR handshake
+- Look for reconnection attempts in the console
+- SignalR will auto-reconnect with exponential backoff

 ### Performance Tips
 - Use React DevTools for debugging